 What makes barefoot shoes special?

-• Zero Drop – No height difference between heel and toes.
-Your foot lies flat on the ground, just like natural barefoot walking.
+- Zero Drop – No height difference between heel and toes.
+Your foot lies flat on the ground, just like natural barefoot running.

-• Wide Toe Box – Enough space for your toes to spread naturally.
+- Wide toe box – Plenty of space for your toes to spread naturally.

-• Thin, Flexible Sole – Maximum ground feel and freedom of movement for the foot.
+- Thin, flexible sole – Maximum ground feel and freedom of movement for your foot.

 What does science say?

-• Researchers at Harvard University found that barefoot runners develop a more natural running technique that reduces joint strain.
+- Researchers at Harvard University found that barefoot runners develop a more natural running technique that reduces joint stress.

-• A long-term study confirms that children wearing minimalist shoes develop healthier foot arches.
+- A long-term study shows that children wearing minimalist shoes develop healthier foot arches.

 The concrete benefits of barefoot shoes